Bradley S. Taylor, MD, MPH

-Dr. Taylor knows the latest techniques in complex aortic surgery.
+Dr. Taylor is well-versed in the latest techniques in complex aortic surgery.
 He performs robotic-assisted coronary artery bypass grafting and hybrid revascularization of multi-vessel coronary artery disease.
 His clinical and research interests include robotic cardiac surgery, hybrid revascularization of coronary arteries, valvular heart disease, and endovascular and open repair of aortic pathology (including aneurysms and dissections).
 He is involved in the transcatheter aortic valve repair program.